liliarte-1/data-engineering_course-project/README.md

 12. households_dataset transformation.
 Luckily, is not necessary to impute data since there is not any missing value.
 IMPORTANT: renaming the variables should be necessary to pivot, luckily in this case is not necessary

+WAREHOUSE
+For the warehouse, an OLAP (Online Analytical Processing) model will be implemented, because the goal is to study the business intelligence and analytics.
+Therefore, denormalized data will be used.
+The OLTP will not be covered, since in this project there is no online transaction processing and is not necessary to cover the requirements.
+However, in a real bussiness project, the OLTP model is crucial too, and both models are related even if the goal of each one is different.

+The datasets have low complexity, so and Star Schema is the best option, because it has simple structure​, fast query performance​, denormalized dimensions​, easy for business users to understand​

+To connect to Azure Services, is necessary to install the ODBC Driver 18 for SQL Server Search in google: ODBC Driver 18 for SQL Server Microsoft go inside learn.microsoft.com...
+In downloads, install the .msi for your pc specs.

+Install pyodbc and sqlalchemy in the virtual environment that is being used.
+This is needed to make Python communicate with Azure SQL

+Conection Data:
+user: dwadmin
+password: usj2526.
+server: srv-dw-liliarte-01.database.windows.net
+dw: dw_final_project

+Install the "SQL Server (mssql)" extension for Visual Studio Code.

+If the connection is not appearing already, just create a new one putting the data above.
+If this part is not clear to do on the teacher's computer, it will be presented and justified in the oral presentation.
+Therefore, since now, the changes outside this repo will be added in photos trying to explain in in the best way possible.

+Now it is possible to create the SQL Schema.
+It is created in (data/warehouse/schema.sql).
+Now facts and dimensions are created in the Azure DW, refresh if it does not appear.

+Now the environment is ready to INSERT data with the warehouse.py script.
+This part is key in the project because now is possible to autommatice the INSERTS with Python.